MadsBalslev/SW4-2022/readme.md

 <h3 align="center">Fannie - A Recipe Language Specification</h3>

   <p align="center">
-    The goal of this webapplication was to create a system for Nordkraft, to manage, upload, display and schedule different posters.
+    The goal of this recipe specification language is to give authors, programmers and home cooks a tool for writing good and correct recipes.
-To ensure the different institutions do not interfere with each other, a user- and institution system has been implemented.
+    No more missing or misused ingredients or tools throught the recipe.
-Therefore an authentication system is also in place.
+    Fannie will help you keep track of it all, while giving you the opportunity of writing flavorful descriptions to the steps in your recipe.
     <br />
     <a href="https://github.com/MadsBalslev/SW4-2022"><strong>Explore the docs »</strong></a>
     <br />